openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * **Reset state:** At reset, the PC is assigned to the boot address.

 * **Branch Predict:** Fetched instruction is predecoded thanks to instr_scan submodule.
-  When instruction is a control flow, three cases need to be considered:
+  When the instruction is a control flow, three cases are considered:

-  + 1) When instruction is a JALR which corresponds to a return (rs1 = x1 or rs1 = x5).
+    1. When the instruction is a JALR which corresponds to a return (rs1 = x1 or rs1 = x5).
        RAS provides next PC as a prediction.

-  + 2) When instruction is a JALR which **does not** correspond to a return.
+    2. When the instruction is a JALR which **does not** correspond to a return.
        If BTB (Branch Target Buffer) returns a valid address, then BTB predicts next PC.
        Else JALR is not considered as a control flow instruction, which will generate a mispredict.

-  + 3) When instruction is an unconditional branch.
+    3. When the instruction is a conditional branch.
-       If BTH (Branch History table) returns a valid address, then BHT predicts next PC.
+       If BHT (Branch History table) returns a valid address, then BHT predicts next PC.
        Else branch is not considered as an control flow instruction, which will generate a mispredict when branch is taken.

   Then the PC gen informs the Fetch stage that it performed a prediction on the PC.